Qiskit/qiskit.org/content/events/finland-unconference.md

 - Celebration Dinner

 ### March 29
-- Departure to Helsinki

-_Attendees are welcome to extend their trip at their own expense._
+- Departures to Helsinki are scheduled for 13:55 (with an arrival in Helsinki  at 15:25) and 19:00 (arrival in Helsinki at 20:30).
+Seats have also been reserved by the Unconference team and each attendee will receive their eticket a week prior to the event.

 ## Aalto Seminars